-Acknowledgements and Disclaimer
+Acknowledgements

-- The authors wish to acknowledge the guidance of the staff at the Office of Quality Improvement, Bureau of Primary Health Care at the Health Resources and Services Administration (HRSA) and their help with obtaining the data used in this research - Co-Authors: Simona Surdu, MD, PhD, Theekshana Fernando, MBBS, MPH, Jean Moore, FAAN, DrPH - OHWRC is supported by HRSA of the US Department of Health and Human Services (HHS) as part of an award totaling \$450,000 with 0% financed with nongovernmental sources.
+- The authors wish to acknowledge the guidance of the staff at the Office of Quality Improvement, Bureau of Primary Health Care at the Health Resources and Services Administration (HRSA) and their help with obtaining the data used in this research - Co-Authors: Simona Surdu, MD, PhD, Theekshana Fernando, MBBS, MPH, Jean Moore, FAAN, DrPH - The Oral Health Workforce Research Center (OHWRC) is supported by the Health Resources and Services Administration (HRSA) of the US Department of Health and Human Services (HHS) as part of an award totaling \$450,000 with 0% financed with nongovernmental sources.
 The content of this presentation are those of the authors and do not necessarily represent the official views of, nor an endorsement, by, HRSA, HHS, or the US government.
 For more information, please visit HRSA.gov.